Support for Vulnerable People Involved in the Criminal Justice System

 The Criminal Justice (Scotland) Act 2016 (Support for Vulnerable Persons) Regulations 2019 - which came into force on 10 January 2020 - confer on Local Authorities the duties to deliver Appropriate Adult services.
 There are 22 Appropriate Adult services within Scotland representing all 32 Local Authorities.
 The services were placed on a statutory footing in January 2020 with work now underway to support Local Authorities transitioning to statutory arrangements.

-COSLA has hosted the National Appropriate Adult Co-ordinator since September 2020.
+COSLA has hosted the National Appropriate Adult Co-ordinator since September 2020 and the Policy & Participation Officer (Appropriate Adults) since April 2022.
 This was a result of an agreement to work with the Scottish Government to implement the new statutory Appropriate Adult services.
-The aims of the post are to:-
+The aims of the project are to:

 - Promote consistency, quality and sustainability in relation to Appropriate Adult provision across Scotland